|

 schools of veterinary medicine and veterinary hospitals affiliated with

 universities, separate from human cancer programs.
-Furthermore, people use
+Furthermore, people use their

-money that would otherwise go to research on or treatment of human cancers.
+otherwise go to research on or treatment of human cancers.

 When veterinary cancer researchers receive funding